 Motion for Continuation of Automatic Stay.

-A party in interest seeking to continue the automatic stay pursuant to § 362(c)(3) of the Code must file a motion for that relief within 14 days of the filing of the petition and contact the courtroom deputy to schedule an evidentiary hearing with 7 days’ notice.
+A party in interest seeking to continue the automatic stay under § 362(c)(3) must file a motion for that relief using Vt.
+LB Form A-1 within 14 days of the filing of the petition and contact the courtroom deputy to schedule an evidentiary hearing with seven days’ notice.
 See Vt.
 LBR 9014-1(b)(2).
 The movant must serve the motion and notice of hearing on the debtor, the debtor’s attorney (if any), the case trustee, the United States trustee, and all creditors.
-The movant and any other party in interest who wishes to join or oppose the motion must file a Fed.
-R. Bankr.
-P. 9014(e) notice of evidentiary hearing (Vt.
-LB Form V) no later than 3 business days before the hearing.
+Any other party in interest who wishes to join or oppose the motion must file a Bankruptcy Rule 9014(e) notice of evidentiary hearing using Vt.
+LB Form V no later than three business days before the hearing.

 Motion for Imposition of Automatic Stay.

-A party in interest seeking to impose the automatic stay pursuant to § 362(c)(4) of the Code must file a motion for that relief within 30 days of the filing of the petition and contact the courtroom deputy to schedule an evidentiary hearing with 7 days’ notice.
+A party in interest seeking to impose the automatic stay under § 362(c)(4) must file a motion for that relief using Vt.
+LB Form A-2 as soon as possible after the filing of the petition and contact the courtroom deputy to schedule an evidentiary hearing with seven days’ notice.
 See Vt.
 LBR 9014-1(b)(2).
 The movant must serve the motion and notice of hearing on the debtor, the debtor’s attorney (if any), the case trustee, the United States trustee, and all creditors.)
-The movant and any other party in interest who wishes to join or oppose the motion must file a Fed.
-R. Bankr.
-P. 9014(e) notice of evidentiary hearing (Vt.
-LB Form V), no later than 3 business days before the hearing.
+Any other party in interest who wishes to join or oppose the motion must file a Bankruptcy Rule 9014(e) notice of evidentiary hearing using Vt.
+LB Form V no later than three business days before the hearing.

 Motion for Verification that Automatic Stay Is Not in Effect.

-A party in interest may file a motion and obtain an order pursuant to § 362(c)(4) of the Code, verifying the automatic stay is not in effect.
+A party in interest may file a motion and obtain an order under § 362(c)(4), verifying the automatic stay is not in effect.
 The movant must serve that motion on the debtor, the debtor’s attorney (if any), the case trustee, the United States trustee, and all creditors, and may notice that motion under the default procedure.
 See Vt.
-LBR 9013-4(b)(5)
+LBR 9013-4(b)(5).

 Vt.
 LBR 4001-4.
 Cash Collateral.